 As it turns out, there is some science behind the claims.
 Studies show that as little as 250 ml (about 1 cup) of beet juice a day will noticeably lower blood pressure.
 The same amount was also found to increase brain function and may help guard against memory loss, dementia and Alzheimer’s.

 And yes, people who drink beet juice do report an increase in energy levels throughout the day.
-But don’t expect Energizer Bunny results, especially if you’re the athletic type.
+Just don’t expect Energizer Bunny results.
+A little less nodding off in the afternoon is more like it.

 How does this wonder veggie work?
 Beets contain nitrates which are converted to nitric oxide in the body.
 It dilates blood vessels resulting in improved blood flow.
 That lowers blood pressure and delivers oxygen more efficiently to all parts of the body – muscles, the brain – you name it.
 Anti-oxidant rich, beets also help control inflammation.